Bira/octopus-carnival/_drafts/wir-mm2-4e-human.md

 An armored knight that fights with lance and sword.
 It's highly recommended that you give them a mount when building your encounters, though they can give a good account of themselves on foot as well.
+Horses and griffons are the most common cavalier mounts.

 The Cavalier is a Level 7 Soldier (Leader) with 78 HP.
 Their basic attack is a **sword** strike that damages and marks on a hit, and they can exploit the mark